metalshub/date-time-picker-moment-adapter/README.md

 Author
 -------
-**Maintained and updated by Daniel Moncada, original implementatiom by Daniel Pan**
+**Previously maintained and updated by Daniel Moncada, original implementation by Daniel Pan**